What is the best RNN-cell structure to forecast each time series behavior?: Results and discussion

 \subsection{\bf Experiment 2: Performance analysis of different RNN cell structures in forecasting time series behaviors.}

-The performance of each RNN cell structure (JORDAN, ELMAN, MRNN, SCRN, IRNN, LSTM-Vanilla, GRU, MGU, MUT1, MUT2, MUT3, and 9 SLIM variants) for predicting the deterministic behavior, random-walk behavior, nonlinear behavior, long-memory behavior, and chaotic behavior is shown, respectively, in Figures \ref{D_rnn}, \ref{R_rnn}, \ref{N_rnn}, \ref{L_rnn}, and \ref{C_rnn}.
+The performance of each RNN cell structure (JORDAN, ELMAN, MRNN, SCRN, IRNN, LSTM-Vanilla, GRU, MGU, MUT1, MUT2, MUT3, and 9 SLIM variants) for predicting the deterministic behavior, random-walk behavior, nonlinear behavior, long-memory behavior, and chaotic behavior is provided in this section.

-The RNN models behave similarly to the different deterministic time series patterns (Figure \ref{D_rnn}).
-Typically, for the majority of RNN cell structures, the CS pattern is the most challenging, while the T pattern is the less challenging.
-The simple recurrent cells (ELMAN, IRNN, JORDAN, MRNN, and SCRN) and the MGU-SLIM1 cell are unable to model time series with TSS pattern because they exhibit a strong rise in the RMSE compared to the other models.

-Regarding the random-walk behavior, the RNN models perform differently with respect to the different patterns (Figure \ref{R_rnn}).
-The models ELMAN, IRNN, JORDAN, and MRNN are unable to capture the TRW pattern since they depict an intense increase in the forecasting error.
-For the same pattern, MUT1 followed by SCRN also depict a higher error compared to the remaining MGU, GRU, and LSTM variants.
-In addition, to model the SRW pattern, the MRNN model shows the highest error compared to all the other models.
-With respect to the three patterns, the SLIM1 and SLIM2 variants of MGU are more stable than those of GRU and LSTM.
-While, the SLIM3 variant of LSTM is more stable than the SLIM3 variant of MGU and GRU.

-With regard to the nonlinear behavior, all the models express similar abilities in forecasting the 6 nonlinear time series patterns (Figure \ref{N_rnn}).
-Their forecasting errors decrease with the increase in the nonlinear order of the time series.
-However, the JORDAN and SCRN models find some difficulties in learning the STAR process compared to the other models.

-Similar findings can be noticed with the long-memory time series patterns where all the models express similar behavior (Figure \ref{L_rnn}).
-Their forecasting errors decrease with the increase in the long-range dependency order of the ARFIMA process.
-Although, the MRNN model shows an opposite behavior due to the occurrence of the vanishing gradient problem.
-Eventually, for the chaotic behavior, the RNN models exhibit approximately the same performance with regard to the 4 chaotic processes (Figure \ref{C_rnn}).
-In almost all RNN models, the Mackey-Glass process followed by the Hénon process are more challenging compared to the Rössler process followed by the Lorenz process.
-Nevertheless, the forecasting error of the Hénon process exceeds the one of the Mackey-Glass process with the following models: IRNN, MGU-SLIM1, GRU-SLIM3, GRU-SLIM1, and MUT2.
-In addition, the ELMAN, MRNN, and SCRN models demonstrate poor performance in forecasting the Rössler process compared to the remaining models.